istvan404/qt_opencv/README.md

     - OpenCV 4.8.1

-This repository is free to use for anyone who needs a base for their projects.
+This repository is free to use for anyone who needs a starting point for their projects.